 With the agreement of the owners, Raintree Developments Ltd, the Farnborough Air Sciences Trust (FAST) can now exclusively offer comprehensive tours of this fascinating facility, not normally open to the general public.
 This is a rare opportunity to examine a world famous and unique example of 1950s British engineering!

 Tours are led by a FAST volunteer who was a research scientist and centrifuge subject, with the support of former centrifuge engineers and other FAST volunteers.
 Visitors will hear firsthand what it was like to work with (and ride on) the centrifuge.

-Please note that the centrifuge building is located in the middle of a housing estate, a short drive away from the main FAST Museum site.
+Please note that the centrifuge building is located in the middle of a housing estate, a short drive away from the main FAST Museum site, and there is limited parking on site.
 We are keen to minimise any disturbance to the residents, and will send you joining and parking instructions once your booking is confirmed.